wikimedia/budgeteer/README.md

 # budgeteer
-Cost-based request rate limiter, scheduler, and deduplicator.
+Cost-based event rate limiter, scheduler, and deduplicator.
 Uses a Redis backend.
 Provides the "brain" of a simple job scheduling system.

 Features:

-- Request deduplication: Requests that have already been executed, or are scheduled for delayed execution, are dropped.
+- Event deduplication: Events that have already been processed, or are scheduled for delayed processing, are dropped.
-- Cost based accounting, giving each request key a token budget per day.
+- Cost based accounting, giving each key a token budget per day.
 Clients are free to model costs any way they like.
 Typically, execution time (in seconds) is a major input into the cost function.
-- Delay and retry scheduling: An execution delay is calculated once a job's budget turns negative.
+- Delay and retry scheduling: An execution delay is calculated once an event's budget turns negative.
 The delay is proportional to the time it takes to even out the budget, based on the `token_budget_per_day` configuration option.